 - We advise you to exercise a high degree of caution in Trinidad and Tobago because of the high levels of serious crime, including violent crime.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 - Be aware that some beaches are not safe after twilight.
 Both popular and isolated beaches have been targeted by criminals.
+See Safety and security.

 - The hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
 See Additional information.